 - To prepare the vinaigrette, in a liquid measuring cup or small bowl, combine the olive oil, 2 tablespoons of the vinegar, garlic, salt, and about ten twists of pepper.
 Whisk until blended and pour all of the dressing over the chickpea mixture.
 Add the toasted pepitas to the bowl and stir to combine.

-- Taste, and add additional vinegar (for more zing, I usually add another tablespoon) and/or salt (for more flavor overall, I usually another pinch).
-For best flavor, let the salad marinate for 30 minutes, or even overnight, in the refrigerator.
+- Taste, and add additional vinegar (for more zing, I usually add another tablespoon) and/or salt (for more flavor overall, add another pinch).
+For the best flavor, let the salad marinate for 30 minutes or even overnight in the refrigerator.

 Change it up: Instead of dill, I think you could use chopped cilantro and/or parsley, whichever you prefer.
 For more of a punch, try adding thinly sliced Kalamata olives and/or crumbled feta cheese.
 You can also serve this salad over fresh greens with extra oil and vinegar, make a wrap out of it with hummus, etc.